DemonCass/Phylogenetic-tree/README.md

 # Reconstruction of phylogenetic tree
-Source code of the paper"A Unified Optimization Framework for Maximum Parsimony: From Efficient Classical Models to Variational Quantum Algorithms".
+Source code of the paper"Inference of maximum parsimony phylogenetic tree with model based classical and quantum methods".

 # Implementation and Paper Link
 - Implementation: https://github.com/DemonCass/Phylogenetic-tree